 4. Can the panels be cut to a specific shape or have cut-outs?

 Absolutely!
 For example, a mural doesn’t have to be rectangular.
 We’ve cut ALTO™ into a variety of large-scale silhouettes which were then sublimated with digital collages and other artwork.
 We’ve seen that the more an artist gets to know ALTO™, the more creative they get with their projects.
 We’ve had ALTO™ cut into leaves, birds, circles, and all sorts of other shapes.

 Artists have also used the idea of cut-outs to create spaces through which natural landscapes or cityscapes peek through.
 It brings another element to the artwork to make it engaging for the viewer.

 5. How are the ALTO™ panels mounted?

-We have several mounting options available.
+We work with artists to come up with the right mounting solutions.
 Once the installation site is chosen, we look at the ways an artwork can be installed securely using anti-vandal hardware and heavy-duty mounting systems.
 As ALTO™ edges always come finished and hardware can be concealed, there is no need for frames.

 6. What are the maintenance requirements?

 Many projects are located in public areas that see a lot of traffic, dirt and vandalism.
 With powder-coated aluminum, maintenance is minimal and if a mural or other public art piece requires cleaning, water is usually enough.
 One of the top benefits, actually, is the easy graffiti removal.
 Any public installation is at risk of vandalism and graffiti, so many of our clients rest easier know that ALTO™ comes with anti-vandal hardware and that graffiti can be easily cleaned off.

 Initially developed for the signage industry, ALTO™ is engineered for exterior applications.
 Because of this, we understand the challenges that come along with installing artworks outside, where they are affected by weather, sunlight, vandalism and graffiti.